sosy-lab/java-smt/lib/native/source/dreal/Documentation.md

 ```
 4. Build with bazel
 `bazel build //...`
+5. Comment out the broken test and bazel again...
-5. Library can be found in `bazel-bin/libdreal_.so`
+6Library can be found in `bazel-bin/libdreal_.so`

 ### How to build the library:
 1. Install the dependencies for libibex-dev